 How can we support autistic individuals who self-harm?

-Fundamentally, with love, compassion and patience!
+Fundamentally, with love, compassion and patience.
 In an emergency you should always call 999.
 If there is no imminent risk to the person or to others, you should contact your GP, who can assess and discuss next steps, as well as checking out any injuries.
 It would also be helpful to get in contact with any professionals already involved.

 There’s various different types of treatment and support for self-harm – therapy and medication tend to be the main basis, and different things will work for each individual.
 Your GP could also refer you to your nearest community mental health team and refer you for counselling, talking therapy and cognitive behavioural therapy (CBT), if this therapy is adapted to neurodivergent needs.
 Mindfulness-based cognitive therapy (MBCT) , dialectical behaviour therapy (DBT), and psychodynamic therapy may also be helpful, according to the National Autistic Society.
 Other autistic people have found occupational therapy useful in regulating sensory differences that may be related to self-harm.